jagregory/abrash-zen-of-asm/src/chapter-14.md

 To carry this line of thought to its logical extreme, we could even preserve the states of the flags by executing a `pushf` before allocating the stack space, and then performing an `iret` rather than a far `ret` to branch to the target.

 The sort of branching shown above is an example of how flexible the 8088's instruction set can be, especially if you're willing to use instructions in unusual ways, like hand-constructing far return addresses on the stack.
-This example certainly isn't ideal for most tasks...but it's available if you need the particular service it delivers.
+This example certainly isn't ideal for most tasks... but it's available if you need the particular service it delivers.
 In truth, the only limit on the strange jobs the 8088 can be coaxed into doing is your creativity.
 Speed may sometimes be a problem with the 8088, but flexibility shouldn't be.

 ## 14.2 Replacing `call` and `ret` With `jmp`